Petruchio/rule-0/README.md

 (10 rows)
 ```

-There are presently almost 40 tables full of this stuff.
+There are presently over 50 tables full of this stuff.
 Because you
 know... this is *data*.
 PostgreSQL is a database.
 It's nice having
 the data in the database, rather than spread out in web pages.